herotechcourse/kotlin-racingcar-precourse/docs/README.md

         ├── domain
         │   ├── CarTest.kt          // Unit tests for Car movement logic
         │   └── CarsTest.kt         // Unit tests for Cars winner logic
-        ├── controller
+        └── controller
-        │   └── RacingGameTest.kt   // Tests full round progression and game flow
+            └── RacingGameTest.kt   // Tests full round progression and game flow
-        └── util
-            └── RandomGeneratorTest.kt // Verifies random number logic or fakes

 ```

 ### ✅ Feature Requirements

-- [ ] **Receive car names and number of rounds from the user**
+- [x] **Receive car names and number of rounds from the user**
-    - [ ] Prompt the user to input car names separated by commas (`,`).
+    - [x] Prompt the user to input car names separated by commas (`,`).
-    - [ ] Prompt the user to input the number of racing rounds.
+    - [x] Prompt the user to input the number of racing rounds.
-    - [ ] If the input is invalid, throw an `IllegalArgumentException`.
+    - [x] If the input is invalid, throw an `IllegalArgumentException`.

-- [ ] **Handle car movement logic**
+- [x] **Handle car movement logic**
-    - [ ] For each round, generate a random number between 0 and 9 for each car.
+    - [x] For each round, generate a random number between 0 and 9 for each car.
-    - [ ] If the number is 4 or higher, the car moves forward by one space.
+    - [x] If the number is 4 or higher, the car moves forward by one space.
-    - [ ] If the number is less than 4, the car does not move.
+    - [x] If the number is less than 4, the car does not move.

-- [ ] **Display race status for each round**
+- [x] **Display race status for each round**
-    - [ ] After each round, print the current status of all cars.
+    - [x] After each round, print the current status of all cars.
-    - [ ] Each car’s movement should be displayed using `-` symbols (e.g., `claire's car : ---`).
+    - [x] Each car’s movement should be displayed using `-` symbols (e.g., `pobbi : ---`).

-- [ ] **Determine and print the winner(s)**
+- [x] **Determine and print the winner(s)**
-    - [ ] After all rounds, determine which car(s) moved the farthest.
+    - [x] After all rounds, determine which car(s) moved the farthest.
-    - [ ] If there are multiple winners, print all their names separated by commas.
+    - [x] If there are multiple winners, print all their names separated by commas.

-- [ ] **Validate user input**
+- [x] **Validate user input**
-    - [ ] Throw an exception if any car name is empty or contains only whitespace.
+    - [x] Throw an exception if any car name is empty or contains only whitespace.
-    - [ ] Throw an exception if a car name exceeds the allowed length.
+    - [x] Throw an exception if a car name exceeds the allowed length.
-    - [ ] Throw an exception if the number of rounds is not a valid positive integer.
+    - [x] Throw an exception if the number of rounds is not a valid positive integer.

----

 ### 🛠 Tech Stack
 - Kotlin 1.9.24
 - JUnit 5
 - AssertJ

----

 >### 🚫 Restrictions
 >- Only Kotlin is allowed (no Java).